Prasanna07-exe/Netflix-landing-page-frontend-/README.md

 # Netflix-landing-page-frontend-
-This is a responsive netflix landing page with only the frontend stack using html, css and javascript
+This is a responsive netflix landing page with only the frontend stack using only html and css